magicmatatjahu/kyma/docs/getting-started/27-bind-redis-service-to-microservice.md

    - The **spec.parameters.envPrefix.name** field is optional.
 It adds a prefix to all environment variables injected in a Secret to the microservice when creating a ServiceBinding.
 In our example, **envPrefix** is `REDIS_`, so all environmental variables will follow the `REDIS_{env}` naming pattern.

      > **TIP:** It is considered good practice to use **envPrefix**.
-In some cases, a microservice/Function must use several instances of a given ServiceClass.
+In some cases, a microservice must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

 4. Check if the ServiceBindingUsage CR was created successfully.
 The last condition in the CR status should state `Ready True`: